Philadelphia Federal Crimes Defense Lawyer

 Unlike state criminal charges, federal criminal charges are crimes committed in direct violation of United States federal law.
 If you have recently been arrested for or charged with a federal offense, or if a federal investigator has contacted you or a family member, it is imperative that you retain the representation of our Philadelphia criminal defense attorneys.
 We can offer you the sound legal counsel and effective representation that you require at this time.

 Whether you are facing charges for arson, conspiracy, espionage, tax evasion, extortion, drug trafficking, money laundering, wire fraud, antitrust violations, computer crimes, bank fraud, murder, or the possession or distribution of child pornography – we are here for you when you need us most.
-For a free legal consultation, call The Law Office of Lloyd Long at (215) 525-6818 immediately.
+For a free legal consultation, call the Law Office of Lloyd Long at (215) 302-0171 immediately.

 Criminal cases are typically charged at the state level.
 For example, if someone was arrested for robbery in Philadelphia, he or she would most likely be prosecuted under 18 Pa.
 Cons.
 Stat. § 3701, which is Pennsylvania’s robbery statute.
 If the same defendant was found guilty, he or she would face Pennsylvania-specific penalties for robbery.
 For instance, the Pennsylvania penalties for a second degree felony include a fine of up to $25,000, and a prison sentence of up to 10 years.

 Though most criminal prosecutions involve alleged violations of state laws, there are also cases that focus on alleged violations of federal laws.
 To continue with the example above, robbery – though typically a state crime – could be charged as a federal crime if the defendant allegedly robbed a bank, due to the fact that banks are regulated by federal agencies.